TUDelft-books/Finite-Elements-in-CEG/book/scientific_visualisation/paraview/intro.md

 #### Get started without downloading Paraview (Kitware Glance)

-To help you get familiar with ParaView without the need to download the full application, we’ve provided an interactive tool below.
+To help you get familiar with ParaView without the need to download the full application, we have embedded an interactive tool below.
 Using this tool, you can explore and visualize datasets directly in your browser.

 Follow the steps below to interact with the dataset: